 I typically shoot off the stability of a tripod with totally manually operated film and digital medium format cameras.
 The vast majority of my work is long exposures ranging from 1 second to 10 hours, so the artistry can be generated with movement and light during the exposure and not created in post production.
 Although I do shoot colour as well, I tend to prefer the final output in black and white because for me it’s more emotive.

 For almost five years now I’ve used an Alpa technical camera working in combination with a Phase One digital back and Rodenstock or Schneider large format lenses as my main kit.
-This setup allows for the tilt/shift/rise/fall/swing movements so vital in landscape and architecture photography, as well as producing the best possible image quality available.
+This setup allows for the tilt/shift/rise/fall/swing movements so vital in landscape and architectural photography (guide), as well as producing the best possible image quality available.

 The Alpa camera body also has the unique ability to attach a film back, so this gives me shooting options, and is adaptable and modular for my requirements.